 All faculty position announcements state the required minimum qualifications as specified by the Minimum Qualifications for Faculty and Administrators in California Community Colleges, local qualifications, if any, and diversity qualifications, degrees that have been predetermined to be equivalent to the minimum qualifications, and including the possibility of meeting the degree requirements by equivalency.

-Each fall semester term, the Human Resources Department identifies the need for specific districtwide equivalency committees for the current hiring cycle following academic year and in consultation with the Academic Senates, establishes such committees.
-Composition of the committee(s) includes one tenured faculty member in the discipline from each of the colleges in the District who are the only voting members of the committee and , an Academic Senate

-President serving in an ex-officio capacity who is , and a Human Resources Department representative responsible for meeting facilitation.
-A minimum of two faculty members and an, the Academic Senate President and the Human Resources Department representative must be present for there to be a quorum.
-For disciplines in which tenured faculty are not available at all three colleges, a tenured faculty member from a related discipline may be substituted for the tenured faculty member(s) in the discipline.
-A related discipline is one that is listed as a qualifying degree in the Minimum Qualifications for Faculty and Administrators in California Community Colleges for that discipline.
-The Director of Employment Services may approves exceptions to the above composition as necessary following consultation with the Academic Senate Presidents.

 Should an equivalency be requested in a discipline that exists at only one college, a local college equivalency committee from that college shall convene for the purpose of reviewing the request for equivalency.
 The committee will consist of two tenured faculty members in the discipline.
-The Director of Employment Services may approves exceptions to committee compositions as necessary.

-2.3.No later than two work days Ffollowing the closing date of the recruitment and provided a districtwide equivalency meeting has been scheduled, the Human Resources Department forwards the information needed to access the application materials requests for equivalencies for faculty positions to the committee membersappropriate districtwide equivalency committee
+For disciplines that are taught at more than one college a district-wide equivalency committee will be formed each year.
+Membership will consist of the academic senate president from each college (or their designee) and two additional faculty members from each college, chosen by the academic senate at the college.
+All members of the committee must be full-time, tenured faculty.
+Members may consult with discipline faculty at their colleges according to processes determined by each college.
+All colleges must be present at a meeting in order for there to be a quorum.
+The committee will meet at least once per month (more often, if necessary) to evaluate equivalency requests.2.3.As applications are received and no later than two work days Ffollowing the closing date of the recruitment the Human Resources Department forwards the information needed to access the application materials requests for equivalencies for faculty positions to the committee membersappropriate districtwide equivalency committee

 .no later than two working days following the closing date of the position and prior to releasing the pool of applicants to the screening committee.
 The equivalency committee will meet within five working days following the closing date.
-If the equivalency committee is unable to meet within five work days following the closing date, the Human Resources Department will forward all relevant information to the Academic Senate President who will manage the committee’s activities including scheduling any meetings of the committee.
-The committee has the option of evaluating the requests for equivalency in either an asynchronous or synchronous meeting format.
-Provided an asynchronous format is utilized, the committee members will review the requests independently and meet only in the event that there is a disagreement.
 The Human Resources Department will not forward files for applicants who are not requesting an equivalency or for applicants who request in their application an equivalency be considered but fail to attach the Supplemental Questionnaire for Equivalency.

 3.4.The equivalency committee reviews requests for equivalency and provides recommendations to the Human Resources Department.
-Recommendations to grant equivalency are forwarded for consideration provided there is a unanimous vote by all committee members present.
-A Lless than a unanimous vote results in the denial of the equivalency request.
+Recommendations to grant equivalency are forwarded for consideration provided there is a 2/3 vote by all committee members present.
+A Lless than a 2/3 vote results in the denial of the equivalency request.
 The districtwide equivalency committee documents in writing whether the equivalency is recommended or not recommended. on the Declaration of Equivalency Form.